SpikeyCNS/spikey/spikey/meta/README.md

 It should be relatively simple to implement custom aggregate analysis tools with the tools Spikey provides.
-The distributed backends used for _Series_ and _Population_ are open for reuse in _spikey/meta/backends_.
+The distributed backend used for _Population_ is open for reuse in _spikey/meta/backends_.
-All networks, games and training loops should be friendly to use with these backends given they are tested with _Population_ and _Series_.
+All networks, games and training loops should be friendly to use with these backends given they are tested with _Population_.